EternalBlue3/Boggle-Solver/README.md

 w qu h p

-convert it to one long string: r e m q a c i j p t l s w qu h p
+Convert it to one long string:

+r e m q a c i j p t l s w qu h p

 Then run the program and enter the string when it asks for the board.